MuyaoLi-jimo/MuyaoLi-jimo.github.io/_pages/about.md

 My name is Muyao Li (李沐遥), an undergraduate student in the Tong Class at Peking University.
 You can reach me at li_muyao@stu.pku.edu.cn.

 I am currently an intern at [CraftJarvis](https://craftjarvis.github.io/), where we focus on building autonomous agents that can operate in open world.
-To me, true autonomy consists of three layers: (1) the ability to robustly follow user instructions in dynamic, uncertain and long-horizon settings; (2) the capacity to comply with predefined rules and constraints; and (3) ultimately, the emergence of self-directed, value-aligned behavior over time.
+To me, true autonomy consists of three progressive layers:
+(1) the capacity to robustly carry out user instructions in dynamic, uncertain, and long-horizon environments;
+(2) the ability to operate within predefined rules, norms, and constraints, even when they conflict with task efficiency; and (3) the emergence of self-directed behavior shaped by internalized, value-aligned objectives that endure over time.

 While the latter two remain open challenges, I see instruction-following as the essential first step.
 My current work explores how visual language models can be adapted into long-horizon, instruction-following agents.
 I am particularly interested in augmenting these models with memory and lightweight reasoning capabilities, aiming to bridge the gap between passive perception and active decision-making.